xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendor_access_permissions.md

 order: 200
 published: true
 ---
-The store administrator manages the access permissons for the store users using Roles (**Users** > **Roles**).
+The store administrator manages the access permissons for the store users using {% link "Roles" ref_38HKdc1f %} (**Users** > **Roles**).
 The Multi-vendor addon introduces a new user role: "Vendor".
 To be able to access the dedicated vendor area of the X-Cart store's back end and operate as a vendor, a user needs to have this role.
 By default, the access permissions for this role include the following:
     *   Manage vendor's catalog;
     *   Manage vendor's orders;
     *   Manage vendor's shipping settings.